damonto/airwallex-whmcs/README.md

 ### Installation

-Copy all files into modules/gateways
+Copy all files to the `modules/gateways` directory.

 ### Configuration